arikorn/companion-module-generic-animation/companion/HELP.md

 - one trigger to switch the page on timeout and start game (call it "Start Screensaver")
   - Set the Events to "On condition becoming true"
   - Set the Condition to the feedback "animation: Idle Timeout"
-  - Set the Actions to "internal: Surface: Set to page" set it to the grid page
+  - Set the Actions to "internal: Surface: Set to page" set it to the grid page (tip: you can set it to the expression: `$(animation:screenPage)` )
   - (optional - set the playlist, repeat, shuffle, etc. or just set it up ahead of time)
   - (optional - use feedback "Playlist is Empty" in an IF action to set the playlist only once, if repeat is enabled.)
   - animation: Start/Stop (Play/Pause) the Game